 We have internal members of the care team working at OIS and additional external care team members.
 Members of the care team can support a teacher when needed.
 Depending on the specific needs a specific member of the care team will be involved, sometimes more members.
-The first point of contact for staff is the School Counsellor.
-The School Counsellor can do an observation and have a meeting with the teacher (and parents when needed) to find the best support available.
-The School Counsellor will plan regular student meetings with all teachers to discuss individual students of the group, but also if the need arises he/she can be approached for support directly by the teacher.
-To prepare for that teachers can use the "Checklist preparation student discussion" (attachment in Support profile and student care).
+The first point of contact for staff is the school Counsellor.
+The school Counsellor can organise an observation and have a meeting with the teacher (and parents when needed) to find the best support available.
+The school Counsellor will plan regular student meetings with all teachers to discuss individual students of the group, but also if the need arises, he/she can be approached for support directly by the teacher.
+To prepare for that teachers can use the SEN conversation form.
 The class teacher is always the lead person within the team.